-For additional information on non-standardized and non-GAAP financial measures, please see the Management's Discussion and Analysis, dated March 8, 2023, of Vermilion's operating and financial results as at and for the three and twelve months and year ended December 31, 2022.
-A copy is available on SEDAR at sedar.com, on the EDGAR section of the SEC's website at sec.gov and our website at vermilionenergy.com.
+For additional information on non-standardized and non-GAAP financial measures, please see the Management's Discussion and Analysis, dated March 6, 2024, of Vermilion's operating and financial results as at and for the three months and year ended December 31, 2023.
+A copy is available on SEDAR+ at sedarplus.ca, on the EDGAR section of the SEC's website at sec.gov and our website at vermilionenergy.com.